- General Information

 FIXED decoder options:

-type (string)
+- type (string)

-Has to be FIXED to select the FIXED decoder.
+to select the FIXED decoder.- size(integer)

 number of bytes containing the time.
 It has to be 4 or 8.
 Default: 8

-multiplier (double)
+- multiplier (double)

 used to transform the extracted integer to milliseconds.
 Default: 1.0

-Pre-processor Configuration
+Pre-processor Configuration¶

 The AbstractPacketPreprocessor provides some general configuration options which can be used in custom pre-processors and are used in the PUS and cFS pre-processors.